-The Pacaya Samiria National Reserve is one of the largest and most well-protected areas in Peru.
+Embark on an unforgettable adventure through the heart of the Amazon Rainforest with cruises to Peru, where you can explore the breathtaking Pacaya-Samiria National Reserve.
+This reserve is one of the largest protected areas in Peru and is home to a rich and diverse ecosystem that includes over 500 species of birds, 100 species of mammals, and an incredible array of plant life.
 It’s a top destination for nature lovers.
 With its hugely unique biodiversity, this reserve is one of the most splendid gifts Mother Nature has given us.

 1. Victoria amazonica:

 One of the most iconic plants found in the Pacaya-Samiria National Reserve is the Victoria Amazonica.
 Also known as the victoria regia, this plant belongs to the Nymphaeaceae family and is considered the largest water lily in the world.
 Thanks to its size, birds of the Amazon use it as a rest stop.

 On our excursions, you’ll get to see this wonderful plant that only grows in the shallow waters of the Amazon.
 The Victoria Amazonica blooms at night, producing beautiful white flowers that emit a sweet fragrance.
 It is truly a wonder to behold during your cruises to Peru.

 Fun fact: Its leaves can reach up to 10 feet wide!

 Another beautiful plant that you may encounter during your Amazon River cruise is the Heliconia Rostrata.
 Known as the false bird of paradise or hanging lobster claw, this plant stands out thanks to its exquisite flowers.
 Its stems can reach up to 6.5 feet tall, resulting in very large plants.

 Its flowers are also on the larger side, reaching slightly over 3 feet.
 Hummingbirds can often be spotted collecting nectar from these delicious flowers.